Global Mindset under review: definition and concept

 - Interest and curiosity

 Following the definition given by Dr. Ranker, having a global mindset implies fostering an inclusive way of thinking and constant learning that pushes us to never stop exploring opportunities.
 Be proactive.
 Understanding that we live in a world with different societies and cultures and figuring out how to make the most of those differences.

 So then, how can you make your global mindset flourish?

 - Don't be afraid to take risks.
 Open your mind and dare to step out of your comfort zone to discover what the world out there has in store for you.
 There is nothing more exciting (and interesting) than the unknown.

 - Explore, explore, and explore.
-If there is one thing we advocate at The Global American University, Schiller, it's hands-on or experiential learning, because we know that acquiring knowledge passively isn't enough, you need to seek it out and experience it for yourself.
+If there is one thing we advocate at Schiller International University, Schiller, it's hands-on or experiential learning, because we know that acquiring knowledge passively isn't enough, you need to seek it out and experience it for yourself.

 - Learn from others.
 Soak up other cultures and understand how they work.
 Enjoy and take advantage of everything that diversity has to offer.

 - Be willing to adapt.
 Because this is the only way you will be able to make the best political, economic, social, and business decisions.